asmeurer/blog/posts/playing-with-swift-and-spritekit/index.md

 The key thing here is that the `UITouch` objects remain the same objects for the duration of the touch.
 Their position is updated when the touch moves.
-Hence, you just need to associate each touch with the node that was touched when the touch began, and move the node to the position of the touch with each update.
+Hence, you just need to associate each touch with the node that was touched when the touch began, and move the node to the position of that touch with each update.

 To start, we will create a dictionary on the class mapping touches to nodes